Watch Badgers quarterback recruit Graham Mertz in the Kansas state playoffs Friday night

-Blue Valley North lost its first three games this season, but has won seven straight behind the coveted four-star quarterback and now faces undefeated Gardner-Edgerton (10-0).
+Blue Valley North (8-4) lost its first three games this season, but has won five straight behind the coveted four-star quarterback and now faces the Olathe North Eagles (9-2).

 The game will be broadcast by Blazer Broadcast Network, with the pregame show starting at 6:15 p.m. and the game at 7 p.m.